NVIDIA/aistore/docs/lifecycle_node.md

 Do not abort a lifecycle-triggered rebalance merely to issue its inverse.
-Lifecycle operations are not rollback transactions: aborting rebalance does not restore the preceding Smap, can leave maintenance or shutdown post-rebalance state unconfirmed, and does not necessarily prevent decommission finalization.
+Lifecycle operations are not rollback transactions: aborting rebalance does not restore the preceding Smap, can leave maintenance or shutdown transitions incomplete, and does not necessarily prevent decommission finalization.

 To transition several nodes together, specify them in one command - see [Batch Operations](#batch-operations) - rather than issuing requests one after another.